shavonneg/tp/docs/UserGuide.md

   (e.g. both `order <INDEX> by/DEADLINE c/PRICE d/DESCRIPTION` and `order <INDEX> d/DESCRIPTION c/PRICE by/DEADLINE`
   are acceptable)
 * All orders status are automatically set to PENDING.
-* OrderID is automatically generated for better reference during delivery.
 * Please specify `by/DEADLINE` field in `DD-MM-YYYY HH:MM`.
 * For the `c/PRICE` field, do note that any decimal places after 2 will be rounded up.
     * For e.g. `2.999` will be rounded up to `3.00`.
 * The order list will be sorted according to their deadline.
     * Meaning, if there are two orders, one due on `10-10-2025 10:00` and another due on `10-10-2025 10:30`, the order with the deadline of `10-10-2025 10:00` will have an index of `1`, and the other order will have an index of `2`.

 </div>